-As a part of their doctoral programme, students have to undertake research work on research topics approved by the Dean, Post Graduate School as recommended by the Boards of Study in different disciplines and submit a thesis.
-While students admitted to IARI and PG outreach programme of IARI at CIAE normally carry out their research work at their respective Institutes, but they may also be sent for a part or all of research work to regional stations or Institute/University abroad recognized for the purpose.
+As a part of their doctoral programme, students have to undertake research work on problems approved by the Dean as recommended by the Boards of Study in different disciplines and submit a thesis.
+While students admitted to IARI and PG outreach programme of IARI at CIAE & IIHR normally carry out their research work at these Institutes, but the students admitted at IARI may also be sent for a part or all of research work to IARI regional stations, ICAR Institutes or abroad recognized for the purpose.